Penetration Testing Vs Vulnerability Scanning:

 Note: No banks were robbed while writing this tutorial.
 And, it is also not advisable to follow in the footsteps of Mr. X.

 I am leaving you with the below comparison chart so that you can get more clarity on the difference between the two.

 Is Vulnerability Scan & Penetration Testing Related to each other?

-So, with vulnerability scan, we get to know the possible vulnerabilities but these vulnerabilities are unexploited till this point.
-It is penetration testing that confirms the extent up to which the vulnerability is possible to be exploited.
+So, with a vulnerability scan, we get to know the possible vulnerabilities but these vulnerabilities are unexploited till this point.
+It is penetration testing that confirms the extent to which the vulnerability is possible to be exploited.

 They also intersect with each other at certain points as shown in the below image: